Bryce Young

 Bryce Christopher Young (born July 25, 2001) is an American professional football quarterback for the Carolina Panthers of the National Football League (NFL).
-He played college football for the Alabama Crimson Tide, setting the school record for most passing yards in a single game (559) and winning several player of the year awards in 2021, including the Heisman Trophy.
+He played college football for the Alabama Crimson Tide, where he set the school single-game passing yards record with 559 yards and won the Heisman Trophy in 2021.
 Young was selected first overall by the Panthers in the 2023 NFL draft.
+In the 2025 season, he set the Panthers' single-game passing yards record and helped Carolina win its first NFC South title since 2015.

 Early life

-Young was born on July 25, 2001, in Wynnewood, Pennsylvania.
-He later moved to Pasadena, California, where he lived for most of his adolescence.
-Young attended Cathedral High School in Los Angeles and transferred to Mater Dei High School in Santa Ana, California, in 2018.
+Young was born on July 25, 2001, at Lankenau Hospital in Wynnewood, Pennsylvania, near Philadelphia.
+He grew up mostly in Pasadena, California, and is the only child of Craig Young, a mental health therapist, and Julie Young, a former special education teacher who played college soccer at Cal Poly Pomona.
+His maternal grandfather was born in Mexico.

-As a senior, he was the Los Angeles Times Player of the Year and California's Gatorade Football Player of the Year after throwing for 4,528 yards and 58 touchdowns.
-He was also the USA Today High School Offensive Player of the Year.
-During his high school career he passed for 13,520 yards and 152 touchdowns and was a five star recruit ranked the nation's #1 quarterback prospect and second overall recruit.
-After originally committing to USC to play football, Young instead decided to play at Alabama.
+Young attended Cathedral High School in Los Angeles before transferring to Mater Dei High School in Santa Ana, California, in 2018.
+As a senior at Mater Dei, he was named the Los Angeles Times Player of the Year, California's Gatorade Football Player of the Year, and the USA Today High School Offensive Player of the Year after throwing for 4,528 yards and 58 touchdowns.
+He finished his high school career with 13,250 passing yards and 152 passing touchdowns.
+A five-star recruit, Young was ranked by the 247Sports Composite as the No. 2 overall prospect and No. 1 dual-threat quarterback in the 2020 class.
+After initially committing to USC, Young changed his commitment to Alabama in September 2019.

-Young has been friends with Houston Texans quarterback C. J. Stroud since the two went to nearby high schools in Southern California.
-The two continued their friendship in college, and ultimately were selected with the first two picks in the 2023 NFL draft.
+Young became friends with C. J. Stroud while both were high school quarterbacks in Southern California.
+They were selected first and second overall, respectively, in the 2023 NFL draft.